Achievable logoAchievable logo

 Nutrition for aerobic endurance performance and recovery

-Aerobic endurance athletes must ensure adequate intake of carbohydrates (8-10 g/kg body weight) and protein (1.0-1.6 g/kg body weight), particularly for events lasting 90 minutes or longer.
+Aerobic endurance athletes need adequate carbohydrates (8-10 g/kg body weight) and protein (1.0-1.6 g/kg body weight), especially for events lasting 90 minutes or longer.

 Key recommendations: